 - CALINE4 Manual (1989 research report)

-- U.S. EPA Project-Level Conformity & Hot-Spot Analyses
+- U.S. EPA: Project-Level Conformity and Hot-Spot Analyses

 - California Air Resources Board: Air Quality Standards

 - California Air Resources Board: Naturally Occurring Asbestos

 - Office of Planning & Research: Naturally Occurring Asbestos Guidance Memo (PDF) (271 KB)

 - U.S. EPA Region IX air quality maps

 - U.S. EPA "Green Book" (nonattainment and maintenance area designations)

 - Interim Guidance on Conformity Requirements for the 1997 Ozone NAAQS

 Nearly all transportation projects have some effect on air quality.
 On-road motor vehicles are the major source of air pollutant emissions contributing to violations of most air quality standards.
 Projects that affect the capacity or location of major roads or other elements of the transportation system can cause both adverse and beneficial air quality impacts.
 The impact is often positive, a capacity or alignment change may improve traffic flow enough, at least for a period of time, to reduce pollutant emissions compared to existing conditions or no-build alternative.
 In the long term, overall emissions from motor vehicles will drop due to improved vehicle emission controls, but future traffic growth will, to some degree, counteract these reductions.
 For some pollutants, vehicle-related emission controls may not have a major effect; for example, re-entrained road dust emissions are roughly proportional to vehicle miles traveled.
 Also, short-term emissions from construction processes and equipment may be an issue if not adequately accounted for in existing regional air quality plans and regulations.